ariellegreenspan/Credit_Risk_Analysis/README.md

 ![Easy Ensemble AdaBoost Classifier](Resources/Easy_Ensemble_AdaBoost_Classifier.png)

   * balanced accuracy score = 0.93
-  * precision score: 7%
+  * precision score: 7% for high-risk loans, 100% for low-risk loans
   * recall score: 91% for high-risk loans, 94% for low-risk loans

 ## Summary:
   All of the data models utilized exhibited low precision when determining if credit risk would be high.
-There is a recommendation on which model to use, or there is no recommendation with a justification (3 pt)
+All the data models exhibited high precision when determining if credit risk would be low.
+The model with the greatest precision score was the Easy Ensemble AdaBoost Classifier Model.
+The model with the highest balanced accuracy score was the Easy Ensemble AdaBoost Classifier Model.
+The model which exhibited the highest recall score for high-risk loans was also the Easy Ensemble AdaBoost Classifier Model.
+Based on the results, where the Easy Ensemble AdaBoost Classifier Model scored the highest in all categories used to determine accuracy, precision, and sensitivity, I would utilize the Easy Ensemble AdaBoost Classifier Model in future analyses.